 - The difference nowadays is that audiences are likely to be more sensitive to tone given the global pandemic, its economic fallout and movements for racial equality.

-- Conveying an incorrect assumption about your audience is more likely to set your brand back during times when people are sensitive to current events.
+- Conveying an incorrect assumption about your audience is more likely to set your brand back when people are sensitive to current events.

 - As audiences adapt to the new status quo, search behaviours will also settle into more predictable patterns (at least until the status quo changes again).

-- Customers may be looking to return to some of their previous habits or take up new interests to help them get through this period, creating opportunities to combine some creative marketing with trends and search data.
+- Customers may look to return to some of their previous habits or take up new interests to help them get through this period, creating opportunities to combine some creative marketing with trends and search data.

 The COVID-19 Impact on Advertising Spend